faxto/faxto-ruby/docs/FaxApi.md

 opts = {
   document_id: 56, # Integer | Document id.
 If you want to use existing document you need to specify the document_id
+  tsi_number: "tsi_number_example", # String | If we want to to change the text or number that appear on 'from' or 'sender' of the fax
   file: File.new("/path/to/file.txt"), # File | PDF file to upload
   delete_file: 56 # Integer | Whether to delete file after fax transaction. (put 1 to delete)
 }